Wailua Headwaters

 But what a waterfall it is, with two streams falling into the same pool, and a third flowing in from a narrow gorge, off to the left not visible in the picture below.
 I call this the three-way convergence, but I’d be open to a better name.
 The right-most waterfall is fed by the falls you can see above it.

-Now you leave the side-stream and begin the last third of the hike, climbing over several small ridges towards the back wall.
-From the first ridge, you get a great view of the inner gorge (above).
+In some places, you get a great view of the inner gorge (above).
+But mostly, from below, you don’t appreciate the height of the wall over 2000′ high.
 Looking backwards (below) you can see a 4-tiered waterfall, the one that fed the rightmost falls at the 3-way convergence.
 This picture also shows one of the helicopters that came in to hover for a few seconds and fly back out.

-Over another ridge and you can finally see the destination of this adventure, the springs at the back wall that are the headwaters of the Wailua river.
+Now you can see the destination of this adventure, the springs at the back wall that are the headwaters of the Wailua river.
+But you’re not there yet.

 As we finally got close, we had a single ray of sunlight shine on the waterfall making it sparkle.